 What do they enjoy, and what do they object to?
 Do they have any suggestions for how you may enhance your next video?
 Act accordingly.

 3. How To Become A YouTuber as A Kid?

-Young children appear to be pursuing internet video celebrity life instead of big-screen fame.
-Rather than being a movie star, kids nowadays vouch and dream to become a famous Youtuber.
+Young children appear to pursue internet video celebrity life instead of big-screen fame.
+Rather than being movie stars, kids nowadays vouch for and dream of becoming famous YouTubers.

-Of course, the choice to allow your child to use any social networking site is a personal one that is based on the child's age, emotional development, and reasons for choosing to put themselves out there.
+Of course, allowing your child to use any social networking site is personal based on age, emotional development, and reasons for choosing to put themselves out there.

 However, here are some aspects parents can follow before allowing their child to go down that road:

 Some kids aspire to be famous and view YouTube as a means of achieving that goal.
 Kids hear that they can become famous and wealthy, but this is the exception rather than the rule, and it's not something your child should expect.

 They could witness a kid star on their tablet screen doing incredible skateboard feats and want to be exactly like them.